 Data Analytics in the Food and Resource Sector

-Gain hands-on skills in R, SQL, and Python, by applying these tools to real-world finance,
+Gain hands-on skills in Data Wrangling, SQL, and Python, by applying these tools to real-world finance,

 climate,